fetchly/CustomerGlu-Flutter/README.md

 # Registering / Logging in

 **3.** For registering a User you can click on the Register User button.
 You can check at this page for the [Register User Payload](https://docs.customerglu.com/integration-doc#register-a-device).
 The Register function is also used for updating user attributes.
+You will pass the user object on this function `bool is_registered = await CustomergluPlugin.registerDevice(userData,loadCampaigns: true)`, you can check more about the `userData` object in the [Documentation](https://docs.customerglu.com/sdk/flutter#register-user-mandatory)

 ![](https://cdn.discordapp.com/attachments/991788426078732398/1000815771166965791/Peek_24-07-2022_14-20.gif)